 From 1956 until 1957, Elvis and his family lived at 1034 Audubon Drive in Memphis.
 It wasn't long, however, before it became apparent that the Presleys needed more privacy and security than the Audubon Drive home could provide.
 So in 1957, Elvis bought Graceland for $102,000 from Ruth Brown Moore.
 Graceland was Elvis' final home in Memphis and it is where he died in 1977.

+Now Graceland is the second most visited residential property in the United States after the White House.
 Visitors to Graceland will experience more than just a tour of Elvis Presley's mansion.
 There are many other must-see exhibits to enjoy.
 Here is an overview of all you'll find at Graceland.

 The Automobile Museum

 Elvis' Automobile Museum houses 22 vehicles that Elvis drove or rode in during his life.
 On the tour you can see his famous 1955 pink Cadillac, 1973 Stutz Blackhawk, and his Harley-Davidson motorcycles.
 In addition to these retro vehicles, the museum is home to two Elvis-themed race cars: an Elvis NASCAR that was driven by racing star Rusty Wallace and an Elvis NHRA car that was driven by John Force.
 There is also the Highway 51 Drive-in theater where you can sit back and watch a film about the King.